jlspeeddragon/TankExporter/README.md

 ## A tool to export Tanks from World of Tanks.
 #### This is an ongoing project by me..
 Coffee_

+### Version 33:
+I fixed a bug with the HD textures never actually being loaded or exported to the FBX folder.
+I'm amazed I didn't catch this eariler.

 ### Version 32:
 I Fixed a bug reported by vontamar at GitHub..
 Normals were being written with the X flipped!
 THANK YOU!
 Reporting bugs makes TE a better tool!